-Our climate is the cream of the crop when it comes to gardening because it’s mild enough to allow growth all year round.
+Our climate is the cream of the crop when it comes to gardening because it’s mild enough to allow growth nearly every month of the year.
 That means there are plenty of tasks to keep a gardener busy even in winter.

 Winter in the Pacific Northwest is the time for cool-season crops to take center stage.
-Vegetables like beets, kale + Swiss chard are planted in summer and harvested throughout the winter, while some fall-planted crops like carrots and onions will grow slowly through winter and be ready in early spring.
+Vegetables like beets, kale, and Swiss chard are planted in summer and harvested throughout the winter, while some fall-planted crops like carrots and onions will grow slowly through winter and be ready in early spring.
 Check out these veggie planting calendars for Portland.

-Some plants also shine during the colder months — like hellebores, which will bloom in the dead of winter.
+Some flowering plants also shine during the colder months — like hellebores, which will bloom even when snow blankets the ground.

 If you want to grow something now, try sprouting some microgreens.
 Or prep your seed trays.
 Clean and organize your trays, then sow seeds indoors with a growing light — the plants can be moved outdoors when the time is right.

-This is the time of year to collect seeds that you will either start indoors or plant outside as the ground warms up.
-Find your growing “zone” + choose seeds accordingly.
+This is the time of year to collect seeds that you will either start indoors or plant outside once the ground warms up.
+Find your growing “zone” and choose seeds accordingly.
 Native plants are a great way to support the natural ecosystem.

 Check out these local spots to nab your favorites: